 The Ivory Project was launched in the House of Commons in November 2015 by Caroline Cox, alongside Dr. Nicholas Pamment, and has since gained considerable attention and momentum.
 The aim of the project is to consider the role played by the UK’s antiques trade in the trade in ivory.

-The project is a collaboration across 4 departments:
+The project is a collaboration across four departments:

 - Portsmouth Law School

-- The Institute of Criminal Justice Studies (ICJS)
+- School of Criminology and Criminal Justice (SCCJ)